Meet The Board Members

 Treasurer

 Thomas (Tom) Mannle first attended the Cape Ann Symphony when he lived with his family in Gloucester from 1981 to 1993.
-During that time, Tom's son Ryan was a student (saxophone) of David Benjamin, the CAS Business Manager, at O’Maley Middle School.
+During that time, Tom's son Ryan was a saxaphone student of David Benjamin, the former CAS Business Manager, at O’Maley Middle School.

 Tom is a graduate of the United States Military Academy at West Point, the Kennedy School of Government of Harvard University, and has been a health care consultant, particularly focused on the unique planning requirements of the federal Departments of Defense and Veterans Affairs, since the early 1990s.